sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

     in case the time resolution of events exceeds the data resolution.
 -   <u>duration</u> - duration of the event.
 This information is displayed in seconds for continuous data, and in milliseconds for epoched data.
-Internally, duration is (also) stored in data samples.
+Internally, duration is stored in data samples.
 -   <u>urevent</u> - contains indices of events in the original ('ur' in German) event structure.
 The first time events are imported, they are copied into a separate structure called the 'urevent' structure.